gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 - `.obj` file: This is the standard extension for object files in the Windows environment.
 Object files contain machine code and are the result of compiling C++ source files.
 They are later linked to produce an executable or a library

+- `.o` file: Also an object file.

+- `.s` file: Assembly output of the compiler's compilation phase and have a ".s" extension.
+They contain the assembly code generated from source

 Other common compiled object files: In addition to the above, C++ also uses shared libraries (.so files in Unix-based systems, .dll files in Windows) and static libraries (.a files in Unix-based systems, .lib files in Windows) for modularizing code and reusing it across different programs also .exe files.

-It's important to note that object files created with different compilers are generally not binary-compatible due to differences in implementation-defined details such as the size and alignment of data types
+It's important to note that object files created with different compilers are generally not binary-compatible due to differences in implementation-defined details such as the size and alignment of data types.

 Therefore, when distributing precompiled C++ libraries, it is often expected that the same compiler will be used for linking to ensure binary compatibility